arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/voice-recognition-cyberon/content.md

 You will get a new e-mail with the new License and Model headers.

-Open the sketch you have duplicated on the [Create New Project](#create-a-new-project) section.
+Open the sketch you have duplicated in the [Create New Project](#create-a-new-project) section.

 Repeat the replacement of `#include` files, with the latest ones (they have a different ID):
 ```cpp